-Evidently, it isn’t the activity which can lead to arthritis, it’s the lack of activity that can hasten it.
+Evidently, according to a orthopedic doctor, it isn’t the activity which can lead to arthritis, it’s the lack of activity that can hasten it.
 Again, activity stimulates the release of synovial fluid into the joints which protects it from degenerative disease.
 If there isn’t adequate activity of the joint, fresh supplies of the fluid can’t reach the joint.
 One study showed that “there’s some evidence that cartilage likes cyclical loading.”

 Another recent study showed that even though there’s a difference in the amount of force going through a walker or runner’s knee, there’s no net difference.
 Clearly, a runner generates more pounding with each stride than a walker does, but a runner takes fewer strides over the same distance than a walker.
 So, the overall load on a runner or walker’s knees are about the same.
 Measured over a set difference, the wear and tear on the knees is virtually the same for running and walking.